mwydmuch/napkinXC/README.md

 ## Executable

-napkinXC can also be used as executable to train and evaluate models using data in LIBSVM format.
+napkinXC can also be used as an executable to train and evaluate models using data in LIBSVM format.
 See [documentation](https://napkinxc.readthedocs.io/en/latest/exe_usage.html) for more details.